 Both Preparation and Planning and Teaching and Learning must be passed independently Non-compensatable element of programme

 Due to the high stakes nature of placement for Primary School pupils and the requirements of the Teaching Council, only one repeat attempt will be allowed.

-Repeat School Placement with identical requirements.
+15. Repeat the school placement component with identical requirements.